ConalCosgrove/LiveDART/README.md

 ## To Run:

 - Clone this repo
-- In terminal navigate to /LiveDART directory
+- In terminal, navigate to `/LiveDART/classes` directory
 - Run `java dart` in the command line
 - If file does not have sufficient permissions to run, use command `chmod 757 dart.class`